Avalanche 1

 Information:

-Last updated 17 Nov 2009.
+Last updated 23 Nov 2025.

 This course teaches students how terrain, weather, and snowpack contribute to avalanche hazards.
 This knowledge is used during decision-making exercises in the classroom and in the field session.
 Students also become acquainted with human factors, which skew effective decision making.
 The course covers movement through avalanche terrain, route selection/hazard identification, and stability assessments in the field environment.
-Also focuses heavily on the fundamentals of self, group, and organized rescue.
+Also focuses heavily on the fundamentals of self, and companion rescue.
 Students complete a written exam and practical evaluation during field exercises.
 Upon course completion, students are qualified to participate in organized rescue operations.

 Registration: